andrew/ultimate-awesome/README.md

 - [awesomecryptocurrency](https://github.com/bobquest33/awesomecryptocurrency) - Awesome List to Learn about Blockchain & Cryptocurrency.
 - [awesome-chatgpt](https://github.com/brandonhimpfen/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
 - [awesome-climate-change](https://github.com/brandonhimpfen/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
+- [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-distributed-databases](https://github.com/brandonhimpfen/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-docker](https://github.com/brandonhimpfen/awesome-docker) - A curated list of Docker tools, images, utilities, learning resources, best practices, and ecosystem components.
 - [awesome-elon-musk](https://github.com/brandonhimpfen/awesome-elon-musk) - A curated list of resources, projects, interviews, documentaries, articles, and communities related to Elon Musk.